bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

     **Create Snapshot**

         .. note:: Taking a VM snapshot is available for machines in the Running state only.
+The maximum number of VM snapshots can be defined in the configuration file (see the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md>`_).

         To create a snapshot click '+' and fill in the appeared form: